Skip to main content

 3.1.
 Server-Generated Keys

-When a room is created with E2EE enabled but enabled_self_insert_encryption_key is false, the backend server securely generates a 32-byte cryptographic key.
-This key is stored as part of the room's metadata and distributed to authenticated participants when they join.
+When a room is created with E2EE enabled but enabled_self_insert_encryption_key is false, the backend server securely generates a 32-byte random string to serve as the base secret.
+This secret is stored as part of the room's metadata and distributed to authenticated participants when they join.

 References: protocol/utils/create_room.go (SetCreateRoomDefaultValues), protocol/proto_files/plugnmeet_create_room.proto